 There are two categories of staff employed by JWC which are broken down into a number of grades:

-- A grades are professional-level posts, such as: Information Systems Engineers, Finance Officers, Personnel Officer etc.
+- A grades (NATO grades 15, 17 and 20) are professional-level posts, such as: Information Systems Engineers, Finance Officers, Personnel Officer etc.

-B grades are typically technicians or assistants, such as: Information Systems Technicians, Finance Assistants, Administrative Assistants etc.
+B grades (NATO grades 8, 10 and 12) are typically technicians or assistants, such as: Information Systems Technicians, Finance Assistants, Administrative Assistants etc.

 Please note that although NATO has two official languages (English and French), work at the JWC is conducted mainly in the English language.